plausible/analytics/README.md

 ### License

-Plausible is open-source under the GNU Affero General Public License Version 3 (AGPLv3).
+Plausible is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
 You can [find it here](https://github.com/plausible/analytics/blob/master/LICENSE.md).